By Qineng Tan, L.Ac, Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

 Different types of stress disorders include:

 - Normal stress response – even common everyday work stress and relationship stress can cause widespread health problems.
 Serious issues like a relationship breakup, or job loss can lead to negative emotions and physical problems due to stress.
 People of all ages can experience debilitating symptoms of stress like: stomachaches, headaches, trouble concentrating, rapid heartbeat or trouble sleeping.
 If stress is allowed to build up over time, it can seriously damage health.
+Past illnesses or viral infections, like Epstein Barr and mononucleosis can also be a factor.

 - Acute stress disorders – acute post traumatic stress is the immediate aftereffect of some sort of traumatic event or life-or-death situation.
 If the short-term (30 days or less) acute signs of trauma are left unaddressed, they can turn into PTSD.